meom-group/eophis/docs/source/usage.rst

     - grid and folding type, respectively (NorthFold condition only) : ``{ 'folding' : () }``

-The fields exchanged with Fake Earth are all discretized on the same global grid whose number of longitude and latitude points are ``720`` and ``603``, respectively.
+The fields exchanged with Toy Earth are all discretized on the same global grid whose number of longitude and latitude points are ``720`` and ``603``, respectively.
 Only first argument ``npts`` is compulsory, others are optional:

 ::